lelandjansen/ScaleBook/README.md

 Musical scale resource website by Leland Jansen.

 ## Natural language processing
 ScaleBook understands natural language meaning you can ask it a query in your own words.
+The [parseUserInput algorithm](#parseuserinput) is responsible for interpreting the user's input and is detailed in the [algorithms section](#algorithms).

 ### Some things you can ask ScaleBook
 Scales